My Vidalia onion dip is a rich baked appetizer that’s always the first to disappear ~ sweet onions, melty cheese, and big flavor in every scoop.

 We’re a serious dip-for-dinner kind of family so you can take if from me, this is a winner.
 It’s challenging my all time favorite, spinach artichoke.
 This one is even easier to make, and it’s bursting with fresh onion flavor without any questionable ingredients (I’m looking at you, dry onion soup mix.)
 Not sure if it’s the sweet onion, the mix of cheeses, or a combination, but it just works.

-- like Vidalia or other variety.
-They will be with the other onions in your produce aisle
+- Sweet onions will be right there with the other onions in your produce aisle.

 I make this cheesy dip with the chop and drop method

-Everything gets thrown into a bowl and mixed together.
-You can do it way ahead of time, just cover it and pop it in the fridge.
-It’s got all the earmarks of the ideal party appetizer, but I think it’s just as good a choice for a romantic evening for two.
+Vidalia onion dip has got all the earmarks of the ideal party appetizer, but I think it’s just as good a choice for a romantic evening for two.
 I’ll definitely be making this during the holiday season, it’s so warm and comfy.
-Love.

 Sweet Vidalia Onion Dip